w-duffy/m5-test-specs/README.md

 # M5 Test Specs (Early Access)

+> ⚠️ These tests are currently a work in progress.
+Please report any issues you find.
+Thank you!

 This repository contains the test specs for the M5 project.
 These tests are written using [Playwright](https://playwright.dev/docs/intro).

 ⭐ Note: Since everyone's project will be different, the tests depend on data attributes to identify elements.
 Please see the below for more details.

-> ⚠️ These tests are currently a work in progress.
-Please report any issues you find.
-Thank you!

 ## Setup and Usage

+### Install the Dependencies
-- Install the dependencies: `npm install`
+- `npm install`

+### Add Environment Variables
-- Copy the `.env.example` file to a `.env` and add your test url: `cp .env.example .env`
+Copy the `.env.example` file to a `.env` and add your test url:
-  - I currently have the test url set to `http://localhost:5173`,but you can change this to your Render url.
+- `cp .env.example .env`

+### Local vs Prod Testing
-- If you're testing locally, start by running your backend and frontend.
+If you're testing locally, start by running your backend and frontend.
 - You'll need ensure your app is running before running the test specs.

+The `.env` should point to either your local dev server, or your Render URL.
+- The starter comes with the `STUDENT_URL` set to `http://localhost:5173`.
+- You can change this to your Render url.
+Note the lack of a trailing slash.

+### Running the tests
-> ⚠️ Before running the tests, please read the below section on adding test identifiers.
+> ⚠️ Before running the below command, please read the below section on adding test identifiers.

-- To run the test specs use: `npx playwright test --ui`
+- `npx playwright test --ui`

 ## Adding Test Identifiers ⭐